Relativistic Lee Model and its Resolvent Analysis: Lee model in the Light-front Coordinates

 Note that these are well defined expressions and for any fixed complex $E$, real part of which is below $nm+\mu_p$, they are finite.
 To clarify our claims, we write the measure more explicitly in this case (to exhibit the full parameter space),

-If we choose any two measurable functions $\psi_1,\psi_2$, the above expression defines a measurable function over all the variables, since the full expression is absolutely integrable as shown above, as a result we obtain a product (Lebesgue) measure over $s,u$ and all the momentum variables we have.
-As a result of the above theorem, we establish that $\tilde U(E)$ defines a holomorphic family of type-A in the sense of Kato for $\Omega=\{ E\in \mathbf{C}| \operatorname{Re}(E)<nm+\mu_P\}$.
+If we choose any two measurable functions $\psi_1,\psi_2$, the above expression defines a measurable function over all the variables, since the full expression is absolutely integrable as shown above, as a result, we obtain a product (Lebesgue) measure over $s,u$ and all the momentum variables we have.
+Using the theorem stated above, we establish that $\tilde U(E)$ defines a holomorphic family of type-A in the sense of Kato for $\Omega=\{ E\in \mathbf{C}| \operatorname{Re}(E)<nm+\mu_P\}$.
 This in turn, combined with $\tilde K(E)$ claim, proves that $\Phi(E)$ is a holomorphic family of type-A. We need to establish that this family is self-adjoint (in the appropriate sense).